 Philip would like participants of the masterclass to bring a long a piece of writing, which you will receive feedback on during the session.

 Philip Marsden is the award-winning author of a number of works of travel, history and fiction, including The Bronski House, The Crossing Place: A Journey among the Armenians and Rising Ground.
 He is a Fellow of the Royal Society of Literature and his work has been translated into fifteen languages.
 He lives in Cornwall with his wife, children and a number of boats and when not writing, he spends much of his time tending to a woodland he has planted for biodiversity.

-Concessionary places are available for this course.
+Concessionary places are available for this masterclass.
 There are also a limited number of bursary places available.
 You can read more about our bursary policy and how to apply for one of these places, here.